Fellow citizens and compatriots,

 provided by our forefathers and foremothers to realise an

-2. As I conclude, I wish to reiterate Botswana’s full commitment to the
+integrated, prosperous and peaceful Africa. - As I conclude, I wish to reiterate Botswana’s full commitment to the

-3. I thank you for your kind attention and may God bless this great
+African Union and its blueprint Vision of Agenda 2063. - I thank you for your kind attention and may God bless this great

 Continent.